Tips and tricks Best practice guides, FAQ & more

 A well-functioning website is absolutely essential to ensuring a great end-user experience, but testing website functionality comes with a host of challenges.
 With that in mind, it’s important to have a thorough strategy ready before beginning testing.

-Read more: What is a test automation strategy?
+Read more: What is a testing strategy?

 To give you more of a concrete impression of how you’d go about testing the functionality of a website, let’s have a look at how you’d do it in Selenium.
 This is the most popular tool for automated website testing across browsers.